 Harlequin and Brighella: (In unison, indicating each other) It was him.
 Him, him, him…

 Harlequin: No, really, it was him, he, I mean.

 Brighella: And I say it was him, he!

 Balanzone: Ah!
 Enough!
 Who is the plaintiff?

 Harlequin: But even plaintiff isn’t that great!

 Balanzone: Who was the victim of the crime?

 Balanzone: Then, you speak.
 (Balanzone is looking at the backstage curtain from where Colombina’s semi-nude leg is sticking out).

-Brighella: (Stuttering) Ok, then, I will speak.
-Therefore, it is I that will speak…I will speak, with my own voice.
+Brighella: (Stuttering) Ok, th-the-then, I-I-I will speak.
+Therefore, it is I who will speak…I will speak, with my own voice.
 (He clears his throat) With one voice…do you want the normal one, or the other one?